 Benefits of Membership

-Members have the opportunity to apply for capacity building grants funded through the Alliance by the State Food Purchase Program.
+Capacity Building Grants: Members who are 501(c)3 non-profits have the opportunity to apply for capacity building grants funded through the Alliance by the State Food Purchase Program.
 The grants enable member agencies to expand their capacity to deliver direct services, through the purchase of refrigerators, freezers, shelving, or other facility improvements.
-Agencies can also use grant dollars to improve educational programs they might offer or to expand their service areas.
-Grant applications are available from December through January, with awards made in February.
-Food purchased through the SFPP is available quarterly and is distributed through our regional food banks.
+Agencies can also use grant dollars to improve educational programs they might offer or to expand their capacity to service those in need in their areas.
+The grant application period is from December 1, 2020 through January 8, 2021.

 Safe Food handling.